 Abstract

 This document proposes the inclusion of user defined Chroma Quantization (QpC) in the VVC Specification Text.
 A flag in the Sequence Parameter Set (SPS) is introduced to indicate if the default table in the specification text is to be used or if the contents of the table should be derived from the information signaled in the SPS.
 In the current working draft of VVC, the QpC values are derived using a default table given in the specification text.
 It is asserted that this design enables functionality to accommodate user defined chroma quantization to benefit different content.
+Additionally, two options are presented in the proposal.
+Option 1 asserts that only 1 user defined table is sufficient while Option 2 provides added flexibility to have separate user defined tables for Cb and Cr components

 Introduction